GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 We have also specified a collection of fluids, rocks, and target regions of the mesh on which this solver will be applied (``Region2``).
+Curly brackets are used in GEOSX inputs to indicate collections of values (sets or lists).
 The curly brackets used here are necessary, even if the collection contains a single value.

 Finally, note that other XML elements can be nested inside the ``Solvers`` element.
-Here, for instance, we specify values for numerical tolerances (the solver has converged when numerical residuals are smaller than these tolerances) and for the maximum number of iterations allowed to reach convergence.
+Here, we use specific XML elements to set values for numerical tolerances (the solver has converged when numerical residuals are smaller than these tolerances) and for the maximum number of iterations allowed to reach convergence.